stingrayvilla.com

 Immigration Changes in Cozumel

 For many years, Cozumel immigration has set the duration of tourists’ stays up to 180 days.
-Most people got 180 days recorded on their tourists’ visas, which was enough for a trip or spending winter in Cozumel.
-However, there is an evolving landscape and 2 considerable factors have evolved.
+Most people got 180 days recorded on their tourist visas, which was enough for a trip or spending winter in Cozumel.
+However, travelers must ensure their legal status is properly documented, as there is an evolving landscape and 2 considerable factors have evolved.

 1. Tourist visas are no longer issued for 180 days.
 Some individuals have gotten as little as a week since it is now up to the immigration agent to make this determination.